-Warehouse lighting circuits shall be zoned and controlled from a central location.
-The loading dock area shall be circuited separately from the product storage areas.
+Warehouse lighting circuits shall be zoned and controlled from a distribution panel in the proximate location to he lights it controls.

-Exterior lighting shall be controlled by a 24 hour time switch with auxiliary relay and manual/off/automatic selector switch.
-System to be energized and de-energized by photo electric control or programmable lighting panel.
+Exterior lighting shall be controlled by photosensors.
+System to be energized and de-energized by photo electric control .

 Exit and egress lighting shall be provided.
 Lights at exterior exit doors to the building shall be LED.

 Provide site lighting for parking, employee safety, security and operations.
+TBD, can be augmented and applied to TI Allowance.

 Exterior building lighting shall be Lithonia LED lights or approved equal as required.

-Emergency egress lighting shall be powered by a 150 KW natural gas emergency generator.
-This generator shall be sized to accommodate emergency lighting requirements along with power to the IT room, security system, guardhouse, IDF cabinets and office space.
+Emergency generator shall be sized to accommodate power to the IT room, security system, guardhouse, IDF cabinets and office space.
+TBD, can be applied to TI Allowance.

 16-720 Alarm and Detection Systems